User Manual — Weather & Airport Information for Pilots

 |---|---|

-Whenever a forecast layer is on (or you have an airgram open), a time bar appears at the top of the map.
-It controls all forecast overlays simultaneously, so you can sweep through "what does Friday morning look like over the Baltic?" in seconds.
+Whenever a forecast layer is on (or an airspace overlay needs simulated-time scrubbing), a time bar appears at the bottom of the map.
+It controls all time-aware overlays simultaneously, so you can sweep through "what does Friday morning look like over the Baltic?" in seconds.

 | Button | Action |